LincaMarius/ISAP-1_Instruction_Set/README.md

 Stops further execution of computer instructions.

-The timing diagram for the HLT instruction implemented on the ISAP-1 Model A Version 1.1 Computer is unchanged compared to version 1:
+The timing diagram for the HLT instruction in Revision 2 is unchanged from that in Revision 1 of the Instruction Set.

 ![ Figure 8 ](/Pictures/Figure8.png)